NimsaraPeiris/Team-Imprez_digital-land-registry/Backend/README.md

   * Node.js (18+)
   * pnpm (or npm/yarn if you prefer, but `pnpm` is used in the lockfile)

-For local development on this branch, the backend uses SQLite by default — you do NOT need a Postgres instance.
+For local development, the backend uses SQLite by default.

 #### 1. Backend Setup